12 Best Zone 7 Fruit Trees

 Scientific Name: Prunus domestica

 Plums can handle slightly alkaline soil and benefit from the moderate temperatures in Zone 7.
-European plum varieties, in particular, thrive in this climate, producing quality fruit.
+European plum varieties, in particular, thrive in this climate and produce quality fruit.

 5. Cherry